Active Learning of Piecewise Gaussian Process Surrogates: Active Learning for Jump GPs

-Future acquisitions further differentiate themselves according to the heuristic in question.
-For the same toy example, we ran AL for each choice of the three acquisition functions: start with a seed design of 30 random LHD data points; subsequently add one additional design point every AL stage for 30 stages.
+For the same toy example, we ran AL for each choice of the three acquisition functions: start with a seed design of 30 random LHD points; subsequently add one additional design point every AL stage for 30 stages.
 Figure \ref{fig13} shows how the acquisition function values change as the AL stages progress and how they affect the selection training data inputs.
 For the IMSPE and MSPE criteria, the selected positions are highly concentrated around regional boundaries.
 With the variance criterion, the positions are close to a uniform distribution with a mild degree of concentration around the regional boundary.

-To explore accuracy of JGP under these three AL regimes, we conducted the Monte Carlo experiment in 100 replications.
-Each of these follows the same format as above, augmented to track JGP out-of-sample MSPE along the way in two variations.
-The first involves a testing set comprising of the 441 locations on the $21 \times 21$; the second contains only the 82 closest of those locations to the regional boundary.
-We also performed a paired Wilcoxon test to determine if any performance differences were statistically significant across Monte Carlo reps.

-The top row of the figure shows overall MSPE, whereas the bottom row shows $p$-values from the Wilcoxon tests(s).
-The left column of panels use the full predictive grid, whereas focus on the regional boundary.
-It is clear from the top row that IMSPE and MSPE-based designs eventually outperform VAR, whereas the bottom row shows that the distinctions between the methods is more pronounced in early acquisitions, and that there is no difference (statistically speaking) between IMSPE and MSE.
-Since MSPE is faster (IMSPE averaged 0.12 seconds per acquisition, versus 0.07 seconds for MSPE), we generally prefer this simpler variation going forward.